dkumar75-seneca/Planney/README.md

     src: where all the server side source code / modules have been kept.

+      CRUD.js: Handles all of the database connecting logic (e.g. inserting, reading, updating and removing records).

+      accountValidator.js: Handles all of the user identity validation procedures (including getting user access level).

+      accountManagement.js: Handles all of user account management procedures (like signup and login).

+      requestValidator.js: Handles all of the user input data validation procedures.

+      requestManagement.js: Formats the user request into a database connector compatible query.

     tests: where all the code written to test the server side modules have been kept.

     extras.js: all of the code that was written but could not be implemented into the main project due to time constraints.